 Most other studies have also shown benefits, no doubt due to magnesium’s role in carbohydrate metabolism.

 Improves heart health and may prevent vascular complications

 They’re called arrhythmia’s, so having adequate intake of magnesium can help decrease these.

 Magnesium deficiency has been found to occur in over one third of patients with congestive heart failure.
-It’s associated with cardiovascular abnormalities such as acute myocardial infarcation, arrhythmia (as just mentioned), dislipideimia, angina, and athlerosclerosis.
+It’s associated with cardiovascular abnormalities such as acute myocardial infarction, arrhythmia (as just mentioned), dislipidemia, angina, and athlerosclerosis.
 And it’s linked to hypertension, a major risk factor for heart disease and stroke.

 So if deficiency contributes to all those things, it only makes sense that adequate intake would help prevent them too.